sakarious/HNG/README.md

 **HTTP/1.1** was released in 1997 and its still very much alive, and it's also the fallback protocol anytime HTTP/2 fails.
 HTTP/1 sends uncompressed headers, transfers only one file at a time over a connection, and has no default encryption.

 **HTTP/2** is relatively new in web terms, and as of right now, powers between 70 and 80 percent of all transactions over the web.
 HTTP/2 is faster and more secure.
 It uses compression algorithms to speed up requests, allows for multi-plexing, meaning multiple files are sent over connection at the same time and requires an encrypted connection between the client and the server through HTTPS.

+### HTTP/1.1 vs. HTTP/2 Protocol

+HTTP/2 improved on HTTP/1.1 in a number of ways that allowed for speedier content delivery and improved user experience, including:

+- Binary protocols – Binary protocols consume less bandwidth, are more efficiently parsed and are less error-prone than the textual protocols used by HTTP/1.1.
+Additionally, they can better handle elements such as whitespace, capitalization and line endings.
+- Multiplexing – HTTP/2 is multiplexed, i.e., it can initiate multiple requests in parallel over a single TCP connection.
+As a result, web pages containing several elements are delivered over one TCP connection.
+These capabilities solve the head-of-line blocking problem in HTTP/1.1, in which a packet at the front of the line blocks others from being transmitted.
+- Header compression – HTTP/2 uses header compression to reduce the overhead caused by TCP’s slow-start mechanism.
+- Server push – HTTP/2 servers push likely-to-be-used resources into a browser’s cache, even before they’re requested.
+This allows browsers to display content without additional request cycles.
+- Increased security – Web browsers only support HTTP/2 via encrypted connections, increasing user and application security.

 ## HTTP TERMINOLOGIES